Find Business Schools

 • Credit Specialist

-In the United States, there were 73,800 jobs for Credit Analyst in 2016.
+There were about 73,800 jobs for Credit Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Credit Analyst by 2026.
-There will be an estimated 6,800 positions for Credit Analyst per year.
+The BLS estimates 6,800 yearly job openings in this field.

 undefined